koskinev/turboselect/readme.md

 # Turboselect

-An alternative implementation of the `slice::select_nth_unstable` method based on the Floyd & Rivest SELECT algorithm.

-This repository demonstrates that the Floyd & Rivest algorithm can be more efficient than a well implemented quickselect implementation.
+An alternative implementation of the `slice::select_nth_unstable` method based on the Floyd & Rivest SELECT algorithm, demonstrating that the Floyd & Rivest algorithm can be faster than well implemented quickselect.
 The speed improvements are most noticeable for indices far from the median.

-The code is currently not well tested and should not be used in production.
+Note that the code relies heavily on unsafe code and currently not thoroughly tested.

+To run the tests, use `cargo test` and `cargo +nightly miri test`.

 **Comparison with  `slice::select_nth_unstable` as the baseline using random `u32` data**